-Revenues in 2016 were still largely dependent on the sales of the Company's ConfirmMDx test for Prostate Cancer.
-Revenues from sales of ConfirmMDx accounted for approximately 80% of total revenues and is expected to decrease further over the next several years, based on anticipated sales of the SelectMDx test for Prostate Cancer and AssureMDx, a test for bladder cancer monitoring, scheduled for commercial launch in the US in 2017.
+Revenues in 2017 were still largely dependent on the sales of the Company's ConfirmMDx test for Prostate Cancer.
+Revenues from sales of ConfirmMDx accounted for approximately 91% of products - and services revenues and is expected to decrease further over the next several years, based on anticipated sales of the SelectMDx for Prostate Cancer and AssureMDx for Bladder Cancer tests.
 However, there can be no assurance that SelectMDx and AssureMDx will be successfully commercialized.
 If the Company is unable to increase sales of ConfirmMDx or successfully develop and commercialize other solutions or enhancements, its revenues and its ability to achieve profitability would be impaired, and the market price of its shares could decline.

-MDxHealth faces uncertainties over the reimbursement of its tests by third party payors

-Successful commercialization of the Company's tests depends, in large part, on the availability of coverage and adequate reimbursement from government and private payors.
-Favorable third-party payor coverage and reimbursement are essential to meeting the Company's immediate objectives and long-term commercial goals.
-The Company does not recognize revenue for test results delivered without a contract for reimbursement or without a history of consistent payment.
+MDxHealth faces uncertainties over the reimbursement of its tests by third party payors recognize revenue for test results delivered without a contract for reimbursement or without a history of consistent payment.
 In the US, for new diagnostic solutions, each private and government payor decides whether to cover the test, the amount it will reimburse for a covered test and the specific conditions for reimbursement.
 Clinicians and recipients may be likely not to order a diagnostic test unless third-party payors pay a substantial portion of the test price.
 Therefore, coverage determinations and reimbursement levels and conditions are critical to the commercial success of a diagnostic product.